-Chronic rhinosinusitis is a very common medical disorder that affects the nose and inner nasal sinuses with a characteristic inflammation of the mucosa of the internal paranasal sinuses.
+Chronic sinusitis is a very common medical disorder that affects the nose and inner nasal sinuses with a characteristic inflammation of the mucosa of the internal paranasal sinuses.
 Chronic sinusitis is defined as persistent sinus and nasal symptoms that last greater than 12 weeks.
 The underlying cause of chronic rhinosinusitis is incompletely understood, however, generally, inflammation due to a variety of causes is felt to be the better explanation rather than simply focusing on an infection as the primary source.

 Chronic rhinosinusitis significantly affects the quality of life of millions of individuals in the United States and it is a significant cause of healthcare dollar expenditure.
 Treatment for chronic sinusitis is multi-faceted and there is no clear-cut single standard management.
 Conservative management includes medical and topical nasal medications, which are most commonly utilized initially, but vary in scope of treatment type depending on duration, chronicity, and whether or not nasal polyposis, active bacterial infection, or allergic fungal rhinosinusitis are deemed to be present.
 Sinus surgery is utilized when problems are persistent and problematic.